szczyglis-dev/py-gpt/README.md

 *Linux / Windows / macOS*

-- `System commands whitelist`: Per-OS comma- or semicolon-separated list of executable/command names allowed for non-sandbox plugin execution.
+- `System command whitelist`: Per-OS comma- or semicolon-separated list of executable/command names allowed for non-sandbox plugin execution.
 Each OS tab is pre-populated with common file-listing, inspection, and text-processing commands (for example `ls`, `cat`, `grep`, `sed` on Linux/macOS, and `dir`, `type`, `findstr` on Windows).

-- `System commands blacklist`: Per-OS comma- or semicolon-separated list of executable/command names blocked for non-sandbox plugin execution when the whitelist is disabled.
+- `System command blacklist`: Per-OS comma- or semicolon-separated list of executable/command names blocked for non-sandbox plugin execution when the whitelist is disabled.
 The default blacklist is empty to preserve existing behavior.

 If access is blocked, the plugin returns a `Permission denied` result that points to `Settings -> Security`.
 The checks are shared by filesystem-capable plugins and host-side command execution, including Files I/O, Web Search file upload/download paths, System (OS), Custom Commands, Code Interpreter host execution, server transfers, and integrations that upload or save local files.